lemonlaug/node-ledger-web/README.md

 This fork just changes the dependency to use a patched version of ledger-rest.

+It also removes some hardcoded units from the axes of the charts.

 # ledger-web

 Web front-end to access the Ledger command-line interface ([ledger-cli.org](http://ledger-cli.org/)).